 We use cookies to make our site work, enhance site tools, analyse site usage and interaction with emails - as well as any relevant advertising.
 Read more here.

-How We Did It: Transforming a Traditional Stone Cottage into a Modernised, Energy Efficient Home
+How We Did It: Transforming a Traditional Stone Cottage into a Modern, Energy Efficient Home

 Our clients sought to remodel, extend and improve the energy efficiency of their cherished period cottage, all whilst honouring its rich and notable history.